meskoj/Research-Trac-/README.md

 $ python2 run.py asssignment.py
 ```
 ## Code structure and functionality
-The first step is to define the constants that are used by the robot.
+The first step is to define the global variables that are used by the robot.
 They are:
 * ```d_th```  is the distance threshold at which the robot can successfully grab a token.
 Adjust this threshold to control how close the robot needs to be for token grabbing.
-* ```a_th```  is the orientation threshold, it is used by the robot to know if it is well aligned with respect to the token.
+* ```a_th```  is the orientation threshold, it is used by the robot to know wheter it is well aligned with respect to the token.
 * ```grabbed``` is a boolean variable that is used to know if the robot is carrying an object.
 Initially, it is set to False (the robot is free) and when it grabs a token the variable becomes True.

 Then, two functions are used to control the robot's movements inside the playground; they are ```drive()``` and ```turn()```.
 In particular, the first one controls the robot's linear motion by setting the motor's velocity,